-Whether your child is starting school in Term 1 or Term 3 as a Mid-Year Reception, we know this is a significant moment and why we actively support every child’s wellbeing, happiness and independence as they build relationships, explore new learning and transition to being a successful student.
+Whether your child is starting school in Term 1 or Term 3, we know this is a significant moment and why we actively support every child’s wellbeing, happiness and independence as they build relationships, explore new learning and transition to being a successful student.

 Our Reception classrooms offer a welcoming and stimulating environment, which provides thoughtful, inspiring and challenging learning experiences.
 We ensure that your child is nurtured and inspired during this exciting time in their learning journey.

-Your child is a capable and competent learner, and in Reception they explore and discover their strengths through a holistic programme designed to ignite wonder and curiosity, finding joy at every turn.
+Your child is a capable and competent learner, and in Reception they explore and discover their strengths through a holistic program designed to ignite wonder and curiosity, finding joy at every turn.

 A strong sense of belonging, underpinned by high quality teaching and learning, is an important feature of their time with us.
 Our nurturing environment ensures every student feels they are known, seen and heard in every aspect of their education.